nayan2eng/HealthCareSystem/README.md

 people.
 It includes three modules named doctor, patient and appointment module.

 The modules must be filled by the admin.
-By this module, doctor adding with ID, name, a list of speciality, phone and address information should be added to the database.
+By doctor module, doctor adding with ID, name, a list of speciality, phone and address information should be added to the database.
 All data input by this module should be displayed by view doctor list event.

+Patient module deals with entering patients data with ID, name, gender, age, address, phone, height & weight.
+All submitted data will be shown by Patient List tab.

+The Appointment module deals with setting apponitment with doctor for specific patients managed by admin.
+An appointment ID, date, time and details must be filled.
+All appointments data should be shown in appointment list tab.

 Requirements